ai-summon/summon/README.md

 ## Why Summon?

-AI CLI plugins don't exist in isolation.
-A plugin might depend on three other plugins, which each depend on more — and they all need `git`, `node`, or `docker` on your system to actually work.
+Claude/Copilot plugins don't exist in isolation.
+A plugin might depend on three other plugins, which each depend on more — and they might need `git`, `node`, or `docker` on your system to actually work.

 Today, you manage all of that by hand.
 Summon handles it for you:

 - **Transitive dependency resolution** — install a plugin and Summon automatically installs every plugin it depends on, and every plugin *those* depend on
 - **System dependency checks** — Summon verifies that required system tools (git, node, docker, etc.) are present *before* installing, so nothing silently breaks
 - **Health monitoring** — run `summon check` at any time to verify that all plugin and system dependencies are still satisfied
-- **Cross-CLI support** — one `summon install` deploys a plugin and its full dependency tree to every AI CLI on your system
+- **Cross-CLI support** — one `summon install` deploys a plugin and its full dependency tree to Claude/Copilot on your system
 - **Custom marketplaces** — register third-party plugin registries to discover and install community plugins

 ## Install